danijar/npgame/README.md

   Set the title of the window.
 This can be called either once in the beginning or repeatedly later on, for example to display status information to the user.

+- ### `resize(grid=None, scale=None)`

+  Change the size of the grid that is displayed on the window.
+This changes the size of the window.
+The `grid` argument is a tuple of integers for the width and height of the grid.
+The `scale` is an integer indicating how many pixels big each grid tile is.
+If omitted, the values are not changed.

 - ### `update()`

   This function should be called early inside the main loop.
 It displays the